andreaseger/ajax-course-planner/readme.md

 - browse through the bookings of each group and choose the ones you plan to attend
 - chosen bookings will be saved in a cookie and shown next to the list of bookings
 - for the chosen bookings, a permalink to your schedule is provided which lets you bookmark/share your schedule
+- show you the news from the bulletin board for the profs you selected a course

 How to run it
 ---